teemow/Blog/source/_posts/2004-03-21-risk-assessment.markdown

 - What is the cost of risk
 - What are correlations of risks

-Then you &lt;i&gt;allocate your risk capacity&lt;/i&gt;, ranking your different risks.
+Then you *allocate your risk capacity*, ranking your different risks.
 The OUBS suggests:
 - Unavoidable risk in relation to core activities
 - Risk only avoidable by ceasing non-core activities
 - Avoidable risk, core activities